2010 Volvo XC70

 The seats are designed to help reduce whiplash injuries.
 During a rear-end impact, the WHIPS seatbacks move rearward to reduce acceleration forces on the occupant's back and neck, while the headrest pushes forward and upward slightly to meet the neck and head as they are thrust backward.

 We found the XC70 offers moderate off-pavement capability and superb gravel road handling.
-Yet it's also smooth, quiet and comfortable on the highway, and more maneuverable than nearly any truck you can buy.
+Yet it's also smooth, quiet and comfortable on the highway, and more maneuverable than an SUV.
 While big inside, its exterior dimensions seem relatively compact, and it's easy to park.

-Volvo's six-speed automatic transmission is probably its best automatic so far.
-It seems to shift in all the right places, and whether it's up a gear or down, those shifts are smooth, tight and relatively quick.
+Volvo's six-speed automatic transmission shifts in all the right places, and whether it's up a gear or down, those shifts are smooth, tight and relatively quick.
 Put it in Drive and go.
 Should the driver choose to get more involved, the Geartronic manual feature can be enjoyable.
 There are no paddle shifters behind the steering wheel, as many cars now feature (that's where Volvo put controls for its navigation system), but there's a manual slot for the shift lever left of the normal gear-selection path.
 The up-down gear change action has a smooth, quality feel, and the transmission won't insult the driver by shifting up on its own if the revs get too high.

 The T6 comes with a turbocharged 3.0-liter inline-6.
 The small difference in displacement is more than compensated by the additional air pushed through by the turbocharger.
 The T6 turbo uses twin-scroll technology, meaning it takes in exhaust gases in two stages, from three cylinders each.
 This in turn permits the use of a compact turbo rotor, for swift throttle response with the lowest possible fuel consumption.
 Maximum torque is on tap from just 1500 rpm and remains available all the way up the rev range.
-Compared to the normally aspirated XC70 3.2-liter, the T6 generates 46 more horsepower and 59 more lb.-ft. of torque.
-EPA estimated fuel economy suffers only minimally, with the same 15 mpg city rating as the base model, and 22 vs. 23 mpg on the highway.
+Compared to the normally aspirated XC70 3.2-liter, the T6 generates 46 more horsepower and 59 more pound-feet of torque.
+EPA fuel economy estimates for the T6 are exactly the same as for the base model: 16/22 mpg City/Highway.

 The brakes are superior to most.
 They stop the vehicle right now, with Electronic Brake-force Distribution to instantaneously transfer the most stopping power to the tires with the best grip.
 And Volvo has nearly eliminated the spongy feel that characterized its brake-pedal action for years.
-Braking distances are very, very long on unpaved surfaces, however, where controlled locking of the brakes is far more effective.
+Braking distances are very long on unpaved surfaces, however, where controlled locking of the brakes would be more effective than the ABS.

 The all-wheel-drive system gives the XC70 handling stability in slippery conditions.
 It normally delivers 95 percent of the engine's power to the front wheels, so the XC70 behaves like a front-drive vehicle.
 But if the traction starts to degrade, as it might in snow, on dirt or on a rain-slick road, the AWD will send up to 60 percent of the power to the back wheels, balancing torque among the tires with the most friction underneath, and increasing the chances that the XC70 will continue controlled forward momentum.
 The AWD system works well, and seamlessly, in that few drivers will ever notice when it shifts power between the front and rear wheels.
 It's a genuine safety advantage.